 - Cut caffeine.
 Check the label on that new flavor of cola, water, or sports drink.
 Cola drinks may contain as much as 23 mg of caffeine.
 Ditto for iced tea.
 Chocolate milk?
 That'll be 5 mg; a chocolate candy bar, 6 mg.
 A small scoop of coffee ice cream packs a whopping 58 mg.
 After 2 p.m., decaf your kids.

 - Establish calming bedtime rituals.
-That means no stimulating activities, such as watching TV, playing video games, or even surfing the Web for at least a half-hour before lights out.
+That means no stimulating activities, such as watching TV, playing video games, or even online activity for at least a half-hour before lights out.
 After a shower or bath, suggest snuggling under the covers and chatting quietly, or allowing her to read or listen to quiet music or an audio-book.

 - Keep him moving.
 Exercise is critical, but not close to bedtime — three hours before bedtime at the latest.